 - Force states to recognize the rights of same-sex couples; and

 - Protect the First Amendment rights of LGBTQ students.

-Through our Teaching Tolerance project, we’re also reaching out to America’s schools to combat bullying and help create nurturing, equitable learning environments where all students feel welcome.
+Through our Learning for Justice program, we’re also reaching out to America’s schools to combat bullying and help create nurturing, equitable learning environments where all students feel welcome.
 For instance, we’ve distributed more than 50,000 copies of our classroom film Bullied and its teaching kit to educators across the nation.